lizhanmit/learning-notes/spark-note/spark-note.md

 ---

+### Data Sources

+Six core data sources:

+- csv
+- json
+- parquet
+- orc
+- jdbc/odbc connections
+- plain-text files

+When reading and writing, Spark will use the Parquet format **by default**.

+When writing, the destination directory is actually a folder with numerous files within it, which reflects the number of partitions in our DataFrame at the time we write it out.

+#### JSON

+**Recommend** using line-delimited JSON format, which is much more stable than the multiline.

+#### Parquet

+**Recommend** writing data out to Parquet for long-term storage because reading from a Parquet file will always be more efficient than JSON or CSV.

+Advantages:

+- Storage optimizations, columnar compression.
+- When reading, it allows for reading individual columns instead of entire files.
+- Supports complex types (array, map, struct), which would fail with a CSV file.

+**Be careful** when you write out Parquet files with different versions of Spark (especially older ones) because this can cause significant headache.

+#### ORC

+A self-describing, type-aware columnar file format designed for Hadoop workloads.

+- optimized for large streaming reads
+- finding required rows quickly

+Difference between ORC and Parquet:

+- Parquet is further optimized for Spark.
+- ORC is further optimized for Hive.

+#### Text Files

+- When reading, each line in the file becomes a record in the DataFrame.
+- When writing, be sure to have only one string column; otherwise, the write will fail.

+#### Advanced I/O Concepts

+- **Recommend** Parquet with gzip compression.
+- Multiple executors cannot read from the same file at the same time.
+- By default, one file is written per partition of the data.

+#### Small File Problem

+When you are writing lots of small files, there is a significant metadata overhead that you incur managing all of those files.

+Spark and HDFS do not work well with small files.

+When writing files, you can control file sizes by controlling the number of records that are written to each file: `<columnName>.write.option("maxRecordsPerFile", <numberOfRecords>)`.

+---

 ## Spark SQL

 - Use RDD to process text file.
 - Use Spark SQL to process structured data.
+- Spark SQL is intended to operate as an OLAP not OLTP.

+### Spark SQL CLI

+- Cannot communicate with the Thrift JDBC server.
+- To start Spark SQL CLI, in terminal under the Spark directory, `./bin/spark-sql`.

+---

+### Spark SQL Thrift JDBC/ODBC Server

 ![sparkSQL-shell-access.png](img/sparkSQL-shell-access.png)

+---

 ### SparkSession